 The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for post-employment benefits and for funding benefits in accordance with statutory provisions.
 The Joint Committee accounts for post-employment benefits in the Comprehensive Income and Expenditure Statement as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the costs.
-However, statutory arrangements require benefits earned to be financed as the Joint Committee makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible.
-The statutory arrangements will ensure that funding will have been set aside by the time the benefits need to be paid.
+However, statutory arrangements require benefits earned to be financed as the Joint Committee makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible, with funding requirements set aside by the time the benefits are to be paid.

-2021/22 2022/23

-£000 £000

-0 Balance I April (942)

-(891) Transfer from Cyngor Gwynedd 0

-200 Re-measurements of the net pension defined benefit (liabilities) / assets 1,204

-(413) Reversal of items relating to retirement benefits debited or credited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement (449)

-162 Employer's pensions contributions and direct payments to pensioners payable in the year 187

-(942) Balance 31 March 0
+2022/23 £000 2023/24 £000 (942) Balance I April 0 1,204 Re-measurements of the net pension defined benefit (liabilities) / assets (36) (449) Reversal of items relating to retirement benefits debited or credited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement (142) 187 Employer's pensions contributions and direct payments to pensioners payable in the year 178 0 Balance 31 March 0